 Benefits And Risks

-V-line jaw surgery is a cosmetic procedure that intends to make one’s face appear slimmer and more attractive.
+V-line jaw surgery is a cosmetic procedure that intends to make one’s face appear slimmer and more attractive, improving a person’s facial aesthetics.
+It may also help improve facial symmetry.
 Some of its main benefits include:

 - Reduction of the width and length of a broad jaw